guildai/issue-resolution/466-issues-running-r-tests-from-rstudio-ide/README.md

 Note also that `R_LIBS` is resolved as an absolute path in the command above.
 This is required as Guild changes the current working directory to the run directory.
-The R plugin might rewrite `R_LIBS` (and any other path-related environment variables used by R) with an absolutel path for the run.
+The R plugin might rewrite `R_LIBS` (and any other path-related environment variables used by R) with an absolute path for the run.

 When we run the script using a relative path for `R_LIBS` the